kubos/kubos/docs/kubos-standards.md

 Lines should not exceed 78 characters.
 Even if your editor handles long lines, other people may have set up their editors differently.
 Long lines in the code may also cause problems for other programs and printers.

-### Comments {#c-comments}

-All functions should be fully documented in the header file that they belong to.
-Use the '/** ... */' comment style so that Doxygen can add the function to the generated API documenation.

-The function comment block should include:
-- The function name
-- A brief description of the function
-- The name, type, and purpose of all input variables
-- The name, type, and purpose of the returned value/s

-All code comments should be placed above the line the comment describes, indented identically, as opposed to allowing in-line comments.

-    /* comment here */
-    call_function(do, stuff) /* instead of here */

-Code comments should cover the 'what' and 'why' of the following code, rather than the 'how'.

-Use #ifdef instead of /* ... */ to comment out blocks of code.
-The code that is commented out may already contain comments which then terminate the block comment and causes lots of compile errors or other harder to find errors.

-**However**, code should not be left permanently commented out; "#ifdef 0" is fine when creating and testing code, but has no place in the final product.
-Make sure to remove all dead code before merging changes into the master branch.

-**Do not leave comments like 'TODO' or 'FIX ME' in your final code changes unless absolutely necessary.** Just do whatever it is that you're trying to procrastinate on.
-If you must leave a to-do, THERE BETTER BE A STORY FOR IT IN JIRA AND IT BETTER BE AT THE TOP OF THE BACKLOG.
-"Oh, I'll create a story for it later".
-NO, YOU WON'T. DO IT NOW.

-### Files {#c-files}

-Each file must start with a copyright notice.

-Header files must have a `#pragma once` statement.
-This causes the file to be included only once.
-If for some reason you encounter a scenario where the pragma statements are not supported, use include guards instead.
-The name used in the include guard should be the same name as the file (excluding the extension) followed by the suffix "_H".

-Example:

-    #pragma once

-    OR

-    #ifndef FILE_H
-    #define FILE_H
-    ...
-    #endif

-System header files should be included with <> and project headers with "".

-Put all #include directives at the top of files.
-Having all #include directives in one place makes it easy to find them.
-Do not use absolute directory names in #include directives.

-Put all #define statements immediately after any #include statements.

-Put all function prototypes after any #define statements.

 ### Declarations {#c-declarations}